List of Coronation Street characters introduced in 2014: Andy Carver

 At Gail and Michael's rescheduled wedding, Andy makes a heartfelt speech about how close he has grown to Michael and how pleased he is to see him happy.
 Steph hears something in his words that makes her think it is a goodbye speech, her suspicions later proving true when she goes to Andy's flat and finds him packed his things and ready to leave.
 However, he tells Steph he cannot bear to leave her.
 Andy's secret comes out when Michael receives a photo album from his ex-wife, containing photos of the real Gavin.
 Michael eventually forgives him and they form a close surrogate father-son relationship, and Andy is left heartbroken when Michael dies of a heart attack whilst being watched by Pat Phelan (Connor McIntyre); whose property development scam Michael was investigating.
 Suspecting Phelan's involvement, an irate Andy strikes Phelan over the head with a brick, putting him in a coma.
 While he is recovering in hospital, Andy tries to poison Phelan's drink.
 Once Phelan realises this, he punishes Andy by blackmailing him into stealing money from the Bistro and burning down Kevin Webster's (Michael Le Vell) garage.
 Unable to withstand Phelan's blackmail any longer, Andy and Steph plan to flee Weatherfield for Portugal on Phelan's wedding day to Eileen Grimshaw (Sue Cleaver).
 When Phelan visits Andy to bid him farewell shortly after Steph leaves early, Andy records Phelan confessing to being present at Michael's death.
 Phelan realises this and hits Andy with the laptop containing incriminating evidence of Phelan confessing to his crimes.
-Phelan later sends a text to Steph from Andy's mobile phone and tells her that their relationship is over, so Steph leaves the country alone.

-Phelan keeps Andy chained to a wall in the basement of an abandoned house.
+Phelan later sends a text to Steph from Andy's mobile phone and tells her that their relationship is over, so Steph leaves the country alone And Takes Him Hostage In The Abandoned House Phelan keeps Andy chained to a wall in the basement of an abandoned house.
 Desperate to be freed, Andy comes up with a plan to get a replacement for him, which he would keep hostage, meaning he would earn his freedom and although initially reluctant, Phelan gets his former business partner Vinny Ashford (Ian Kelsey) for Andy to keep hostage.
 However, Phelan changes his mind and tells Andy to kill Vinny instead.
 He drives them both to an abandoned building and manipulates Andy into shooting Vinny dead.
 Andy aims the gun at Phelan, but then gives it to him.
 Andy realises that Phelan is going to kill him too, and – rather than fight Phelan – accepts his fate before Phelan pulls the trigger.
 Phelan apologises to Andy for killing him, before dumping his body along with Vinny's, into a lake.
 Phelan confesses to Eileen that he abducted and killed Andy.
 He is later killed by Anna Windass (Debbie Rush).